Repositories

 fetchtagpre

-• Select Podman Pull (by tag) from the Image Format drop-down menu and click on the Copy Command button.
+• From the Image Format drop-down menu, select Podman Pull (by tag) and click the Copy Command button.

 fetchtag

-• Switch to a terminal, paste the command you copied from the Quay UI, and then execute it.
-Make sure you have Podman installed on your system.
-Since we created the repository as Public, no login is required to pull the image.
+• Switch to a terminal, paste the command you copied from the Quay UI, and execute it.
+Ensure that Podman is installed on your system.
+Since the repository was created as Public, no login is required to pull the image.

-Quay provides us with a convenient way to review the history of tags associated with an image repository.
+Quay provides a convenient way to review the history of tags associated with an image repository and to roll back to a previous version when needed.

-• Create a new image repository as already explained.
+• Create a new image repository as previously explained.
 In this case, create a public repository named olleb/rollback on Quay.

 echo "FROM scratch" > Containerfile.rbk